 The second enemy was the Hittites.
 Hitti comes from a word meaning terror and lends to the idea of being shattered, broken, and confused.
 When we sell out to the snake oil salesman and make trades that lead us into a low life, this one comes with it.
 This enemy of the flesh is about the fear and anxiety that creeps into a life filled with fears of every kind but that of God Himself The Bible tells us that

 The third enemies were the Hivites meaning nomadic tent dwellers and speak of a restlessness and unsettled life.
 It images that of wandering aimlessly and without purpose or vision.
-In fact one of the descriptions of this word from an arabic standpoint, according Gesenius, is to roll oneself in a circle which is altogether needless.
-Could we say an unfocused and unpurposed life is a futile life of running in circles and accomplishing nothing like a dog chasing it's tail.
+In fact, one of the descriptions of this word from an Arabic standpoint, according to Gesenius, is to roll oneself in a circle which is altogether needless.
+Could we say an unfocused and unpurposed life is a futile life of running in circles and accomplishing nothing like a dog chasing its tail?

-God calls us to know our calling and be full of vision and productivity according to His will.
+God calls us to know our calling and is full of vision and productivity according to His will.

 The fourth enemies were the Perrizites and they were known as inhabitants of the open country characterized by unprotected villages and cities without walls.
 This illustrates for us the undisciplined life without boundaries.

 Whoever has no rule over his own spirit Is like a city broken down, without walls

 The Hebrew understanding of a relationship with God centered around the walls and canopy of a covenant as described in Isaiah

 Violence shall no longer be heard in your land,

 Neither wasting nor destruction within your borders;

 But you shall call your walls Salvation,